Highlights of the Liechtenstein Palaces

 Plan your visit to the palaces: Public guided tours are usually held twice a month, and registration is required.
 While the tours are in German, English audio guides are available for free.
 Individual guided tours as part of an exclusive event or group visit can also be arranged in different languages.
 Book your visit to the palaces on their website.

 Conveniently located in the city centre, the Liechtenstein CITY PALACE sits behind the Burgtheater.
-The Princely House of Liechtenstein, one of Europe’s oldest noble families, used to reside in one of Vienna’s most lavish palaces.
+The Princely House of Liechtenstein, one of Europe’s oldest noble families, used to reside here, at one of Vienna’s most lavish palaces.
 The Liechtenstein CITY PALACE was first purchased by Prince Johann Adam Andreas I von Liechtenstein at the end of the 17th century and transformed into the city’s foremost example of High Baroque architecture.

 Today, you can walk two floors of breath-taking staterooms: silk wall coverings pop in saturated blues and reds, elaborate gilding covers almost every inch of the ballroom, and heavy chandeliers dangle from Baroque stucco ceilings.

-Your guided tour acts as an opulent showcase of the Princely Family’s economic power in Austria, which hasn’t subsided.
+Your guided tour is an opulent showcase of the Princely Family’s economic power in Austria, which hasn’t subsided.
 Between 2008 and 2013, the House of Liechtenstein undertook the capital’s most comprehensive restoration in recent years.
 Roughly 150,000 pieces of gold leaf were used to refurbish the palace’s gilding, weighing in at 3.3 pounds (1.5 kilograms).

 Even the palace flooring tells stories of Viennese history.
 Famed cabinet maker Michael Thonet installed his precious parquet in the 19th century, and today they are conserved by precise humidity and temperature regulation.